godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/access-mcp-resource.md

 # access_mcp_resource

 The `access_mcp_resource` tool retrieves data from resources exposed by connected Model Context Protocol (MCP) servers.
-It allows Roo to access files, API responses, documentation, or system information that provides additional context for tasks.
+It allows Saarthi to access files, API responses, documentation, or system information that provides additional context for tasks.

 ## Parameters